Riyaz0001/cordova-plugin-wifi-information/README.md

 * getDHCPInfo(onSuccess, onError) - Get WI-FI DHCP information.
 * getHostIp(onSuccess, onError) - Get Your Real IP address.

-### Using getSampleInfo
+### Using getWifiInfo
-The onSuccess() callback has one argument object with the properties `IP, SSID, MAC` and `Gateway`.
+The onSuccess() callback has one argument object with the properties `IP, SSID, MAC, Channel, Frequency` and `Gateway, DHCP Server IP`.
 The onError() callback is provided with a single value describing the error.

 ```javascript
 // Get your wifi router information.